acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 > - Model size: Parameters × bytes per parameter
 > - Power draw: Energy consumed during inference
 > - FLOPS: Number of floating-point operations per inference

->
+> **🟢 Beginner Tip:** Higher mAP means better accuracy, while higher FPS means faster processing.
+Our YOLOv12 model achieves the best balance between accuracy (92.3% mAP) and speed (24.5 FPS), which is ideal for real-time robotics applications.

-> Our YOLOv12 achieves the best balance between these metrics, with highest mAP and competitive FPS and power efficiency.
+**Why this matters for basketball detection**: Our YOLOv12 achieves the best balance between these metrics, with highest mAP and competitive FPS and power efficiency.
+This means our basketball robot can detect balls more accurately while still operating in real-time and conserving battery life.

 > **NOTE:** All models were tested on basketball detection only (single class).
 YOLOv12 was specifically optimized for this task, while others are general-purpose detectors.